-It only takes 10 minutes for managers to have a conversation with their staff member (before the performance appraisal meeting) which focuses on helping them prepare for that meeting.
-I guess the benefits of having staff members fully prepared for the meeting are obvious – we want the appraisal meeting to be a collaborative, two way, ‘adult to adult’ conversation (and – not surprisingly – so do the staff members!)
+It only takes 10 minutes for managers to have a conversation with their staff member (before the meeting) which focuses on helping them prepare for that meeting.
+I guess the benefits of having staff members fully prepared for the meeting are obvious – we want the review or appraisal meeting to be a collaborative, two way, ‘adult to adult’ conversation (and – not surprisingly – so do the staff members!)

 So, managers need to encourage their staff members to: